 This book is the perfect introduction to the romantic comedy genre and will be particularly useful for all those investigating this area within film, media or women's studies.

-Selected Contents: List of Tables and Figures Acknowledgements 1.
+@contents: Selected Contents: List of Tables and Figures Acknowledgements 1.
 The romantic comedy: an introduction 2.
 The heroine of the romantic comedy 3.
 The hero of the romantic comedy 4.
 The comedy of romance 5.
 The British romantic comedy 6.
 The stars of the romantic comedy 7.
 Happily ever after?
 Appendix 1 – Romantic Comedy timeline Filmography Bibliography Index

 Claire Mortimer read Film and English Literature at the University of East Anglia.
 She has worked as a Media and Film Studies teacher for many years, and has been an assistant examiner for Media Studies AS examinations with AQA.
 She is currently the Head of AS Media Studies and a Lecturer in Film Studies at Colchester Sixth Form College.